 - Ectomorph: These individuals are naturally very lean but typically have more difficulty with building and sustaining muscle mass.

 - Mesomorph: This individuals have balanced tendencies to add both muscle and store fat.

 - Endomorph: These individuals generally add muscle mass easily but have a greater tendency to store body fat.

 For these different body types, body fat storage characteristics will vary.
-Also, there are nonbinary, intersex, and transgender people for whom body fat tendencies will vary as well.

 While different bodies have different starting points, I will re-iterate that everyone has the potential to increase muscle mass while decreasing body fat, which is the key to getting a six pack.

 Thankfully, reworking your diet for abs doesn’t have to be an extreme shift if you’re already a healthy eater.

 For most people, a key adjustment that will help you to see your abs is to switch to lean protein sources.
 The reason to do this is that many protein sources contain fat.
 Examples of high-fat protein sources include marbled steak, 80% lean ground beef, dark chicken meat, and whole eggs.